 It is made of 100% solid compostable wood!
 Which is perfect, because we are not fans of plastic playhouses.

-Here are some easy ideas to make your playhouse awesome!
+Below are 5 easy and fun ways to make your playhouse awesome.

 1) Add some shade!